Gold rush for Special Olympics athletes in Abu Dhabi

 Cayman’s middle distance sprinters racked up three medals Monday, led by Matthew Ebanks who won gold in the 400 metres with a time of 54:81 seconds.

 A third gold medal came from Jaheim Ebanks.
-The 15-year old won his 400 metres finals clocking in at 58.90 seconds.
+The 15-year old won his 400-metre finals clocking in at 58.90 seconds.

 Also medaling in the quarter mile was Lewin Solomon Jr. The 20-year old won bronze with a time of 1:01.06